 (A) Using the interpreter services self-assessment reporting template provided by the Authority, MCEs shall conduct an annual language access self-assessment and submit the completed language access self-assessment to the Authority on or before the third Monday of each January;

 (B) MCEs shall complete a quarterly language access and interpreter services data report using the report form provided by the Authority.
-The quarterly language access and interpreter services data report shall be submitted to the Authority on or before the third Monday of each January, April, July, and October;
+The quarterly language access and interpreter services data report shall be submitted to the Authority on or before the third Monday of each January, April, July, and October.
+Reporting for Calendar Year 2020 shall commence in April 2020.
+January reporting requirements shall commence at the beginning of Calendar Year 2021;

 (C) MCEs shall complete and submit to the Authority any other language access reporting that may be required in the MCE contract.

-(13) MCEs shall collect and actively monitor data on provider-to-enrollee ratios, interpretation utilization by the MCE and the MCE’s provider network, travel time and distance to providers, percentage of contracted providers accepting new members, wait times to appointment (including specific data for behavioral health wait times), hours of operation, and call center performance and accessibility.
+(13) MCEs shall collect and actively monitor data on provider-to-enrollee ratios, interpretation utilization by the MCE and the MCE’s provider network, travel time and distance to providers, percentage of contracted providers accepting new members, wait times to appointment (including specific data for behavioral health wait times), and hours of operation, MCEs shall also collect and actively monitor data on call center performance and accessibility for both member services and NEMT brokerage services call centers.

 (14) MCEs must report annually to the Authority such access data and other access-related analyses in the form and manner required by the Authority, including but not limited to capacity reports on: